dnp1204/daily-code-challenge/README.md

 ---

-## Problem 257 - WhatsApp
+## Problem 257 - WhatsApp [Difficulty: Easy]

 Given an array of integers out of order, determine the bounds of the smallest window that must be sorted in order for the entire array to be sorted.
-For example, given [3, 7, 5, 6, 9], you should return (1, 3).
+For example, given `[3, 7, 5, 6, 9]`, you should return `(1, 3)`.

 [See Solution](/problems/200-299/problem-257.js)